 See: Seafood Allergy Statistics

-Because of its high incidence, Health Canada has named both shellfish and fish “priority food allergens”, which means tougher labeling rules for Canadian manufacturers.
-Other regions, including the United States and Europe, have also included seafood on their lists of top allergens.
+Because of its high incidence, both shellfish and fish are “priority food allergens” the United States, Canada and Europe, which means tougher labeling rules for manufacturers.

 See: Label Aware

 What’s different about seafood allergies is that they are largely an adult phenomenon.
 According to the FAAN-Mount Sinai survey, 2.8 per cent of adults in the United States reported a seafood allergy, as compared with just 0.6 percent of children.
 In Canada, 1.69 per cent of adults have shellfish allergy, compared to just 0.5 per cent of children.

 This can be especially problematic, since most adults are accustomed to eating seafood, so when they react, it doesn’t seem to make sense to them.
 Often they dismiss earlier, less severe reactions as food poisoning or simply “something they ate”; but then they get a tough lesson in science as the allergy grows more severe and the reactions more extreme.

 Unfortunately, once an adult develops a shellfish allergy, he or she likely has that allergy for life.

 So why is it that a food you’ve always been able to tolerate suddenly starts wreaking havoc?
 There is no firm answer, but scientists theorize that it could have something to do with the fact that the main allergen in shellfish, the muscle protein tropomyosin, is very similar to the tropomyosin found in dust mites and cockroaches, which are some of the most allergenic pests.

 So exposure to those insect proteins might actually increase a person’s odds of developing a seafood allergy.
 (This would also explain why studies in which orthodox Jews, who have never eaten shellfish, end up with positive results for shellfish allergy in medical tests.)